francoism90/hub/README.md

 A basic demo is available at <https://hub.foxws.nl/>.

-Use the following login details:
+Use the following login credentials:

 - Email: `demo@example.com`
 - Password: `password`